plforacle/heatwave-lakehouse/load-csv-data/load-csv-data.md

 The DELIVERY table contains data loaded from one file so far.
 If new data arrives as more files, we can load those files too.
 The first option is by specifying a list of the files in the table definition.
 The second option is by specifying a prefix and have all files with that prefix be source files for the DELIVERY table.
 The third option is by specifying the entire folder in the Object Store to be the source file for the DELIVERY table.

-**Load data by specifying a PAR URL for all objects with a prefix**
+We will use the second option which Loads the data by specifying a PAR URL for all objects with a prefix.

 1. First unload the DELIVERY table from HeatWave: